MominAhmed123/MominAhmed123.github.io/index.md

   Besides competitve coding, I have been coding for more than 5 years now and I am quite comfortable with learning new things when need be.
 You can view my github for a few of the projects I worked on.

+  Recently, I have also been addicted to competitve programming.
+You can view my CP journey <a href = "https://codeforces.com/profile/zer0_123"> here </a>.

 <div style="display: inline-block; padding: 3px; border: 1px; color: #60c17d ; border-radius: 1px;">
   <h3 style="margin: 0;">Familiarity with Languages</h3>
 </div>